Exploring California History in Sonoma

 Toscano Hotel

-This wood-frame building next to the Sonoma Barracks was built during the 1850s as a general goods store, library, and low-cost hotel, catering to Italian (Toscano) immigrants, among others.
-Then the gray, two-story, wood-frame building evolved into a kitchen, dining room, and boarding house stretching over two buildings.
-Docent in period costumes lead tours of the building, including offering details on the antique cooking implements in the kitchen.
+This wood-frame building next to the Sonoma Barracks was built during the 1850s as a general store, library, and hotel catering to Italian (Toscano) immigrants, among others.
+Later, the gray, two-story, wood-frame building expanded into a kitchen, dining room, and boarding house.
+Docents in period costumes lead fascinating tours that include fun facts about antique cooking implements used in the kitchen.

 La Casa Grande